juliapatridge/juliaunspooling/_posts/2024-12-27-Merry Christmas!-.md

 Ok, on to the blog. **First thing** to know is that this is not your blog yet!
 It's code sitting on my GitHub account.
 I'll show you how to create a GitHub account and "fork" this code into your own repository.
 Then it's all yours!

-**Second**, I'm writing this from a website called [Prose.io](https://prose.io) which is a file editor that feels a bit more like a traditional editor.
-Once you have your GitHub account setup you can link it to Prose and never go to GitHub.com again, yay!

-**Three**, this blog is built with Jekyll, which uses [Markdown](https://www.markdownguide.org/basic-syntax/).
+**Second**, this blog is built with Jekyll, which uses [Markdown](https://www.markdownguide.org/basic-syntax/).
 Markdown is a way to format text inline (instead of the graphical toolbox found in Word).
 It's easy, follow that link to learn more!

 Images are easy too.
 Here's a puppy.
 ![puppy.png]({{site.baseurl}}/images/puppy.png)

-**Number four**, this gift uncludes unlimited tech support and a free design session to make this blog look exactly how you want!
+**Third**, this gift uncludes unlimited tech support and a free design session to make this blog look exactly how you want!
 I'm talking colors, fonts, images, animations--you name it.

 I'm thankful for how you've shown so much care for my endevours and I want to nurture yours too, so here you go--Julia has a blog!
 I can't wait to read what you have to say.